kuhu01/Banking-Dashboard/README.md

 💡 Features That Slay
 - Interactive buttons and filters in Power BI for dynamic user experience

-- Drill-down capabilities by account type, loan behavior, and customer type

 - Use of correlation analysis in Python to find patterns across financial products

 - Interconnected pipeline from SQL to Python to Excel to Power BI — like data magic! ✨